knobs-dials/pexpecter/README.md

 The first and last rules demonstrates how you sometimes need to write rules based on trial and error:
 - The first because the wording in the first summary you get, and its prompt, depends on whether there were remotes already defined or not.
 - The last could probably be "y/e/d>", but I'd have to know it always says that, and nothing else does.
 The string used here is probably more unique.

+That last sleep is there to make sure we don't kill the process  before it's written the config.
+This may not be necessary.
+It also feels pretty fragile - the better fix would be to detect the next prompt before exiting -- which currently easy.

 ### ctffind example